Directives

 @ignore

-Section titled “@ignore”Normally a failing command stops the recipe. @ignore marks the next command as non-fatal:
+Section titled “@ignore”Normally a failing command stops the recipe. @ignore marks the next command as non-fatal.
+Place it on its own line, immediately before the command:

 task build-frontend: @cd frontend npm install npm run build@shell